interlay/interlay.github.io/docs/guides/governance.md

 ### SubSquare

+You can see all referenda for Interlay at https://interlay.subsquare.io/democracy/referendums.

 You can see all referenda for Kintsugi at https://kintsugi.subsquare.io/democracy/referendums.

 #### 1. Make Sure you are Logged-In and Linked your Account

-Subsquare requires an account.
-Make sure to register or log-in:
+Make sure to log-in:

 ![Login](../_assets/img/guide/governance-referenda-login.png)